 - Tuesdays are our library day so please send back books for exchange.

-- Kindergarten registration for BEST for the 2020 school year opened on Jan 27th.
+- Kindergarten registration for BEST for the 2020 school year opens on Jan 27th.
 This registration is not first come, first served.
 Check the BEST website for more information.

-- PAC pizza day on Thursday, Feb.
-6. Yum!
+- PAC pizza day orders are due to the office by Friday, Jan.
+31 with pizza delivery on Thursday, Feb.
+6.